jrcain-usgs/asc-public-docs/definitions.md

 *[Adjusted]: The term, Adjusted, refers to the output pixel coordinate or output geographic location within a control network.
 Applications such as pointreg or jigsaw report and update the "Adjusted" output pixel coordinate (pointreg) or geographic location (jigsaw) in the output control network.
 *[Band]: A 3rd dimensional layer of pixels in an image, typically representing spectral information.
 The number of bands indicates the depth of an image in terms of these layers.
+*[Binning]: Process of sacrificing resolution for noise removal, where pixels are grouped together and averaged out.
 *[Bit]: Short for binary digit, which in a computer is the smallest unit of storage.
 Bits are either "0" or "1".
 *[Byte]: Short for binary term.
 A byte is a collection of computer bits.
 On most modern computers, a byte is a group of eight bits.
 Typically, computers handle and store information in binary (base-2), and a group of eight bits represents an eight digit binary number.
 *[CSM]: Community Sensor Model.
 A standard for sensor models USGS uses for interoperability.